-Snowflake IPO: Blessings (and Burdens) of a Financial Windfall
+Blessings (and Burdens) of an IPO Financial Windfall

 Transitions, even positive ones like a financial windfall from an IPO, can be overwhelming.
 You may be uncertain about what to do with your upcoming windfall from the Snowflake IPO.

 Important dates are approaching: you can sell 25% in December, and the rest in March 2021.
 In December, I’ll be writing about preparing for the emotional roller coaster as you wait for the lockup to come off.

 Today, let’s focus on the longer-term (and perhaps unexpected) ripple effects of the IPO.
 I’ll also cover money scripts to see how your early beliefs about money may be driving your financial decisions.